papyMonitor/papyMonitor-microcontroller-generic/README.md

 # papyMonitor generic microcontrollers

-The files **monitoring.c** and **monitoring.h** are the mandatory files to add to the embedded project.
+The files **monitoring.c** and **monitoring.h** are the mandatory files to add to your embedded project.
 These files must not be modified uykwyad (uykwyad = until you know what you are doing)

+In the examples folder, there are several examples of .c and .lua files that shows how to use the tool.
+The example01 is a very basic example in pseudo code c that shows the minimal setup

 Let's take a look to **monitoring.h**: